 Over the years, my interests in coding and productivity have bled into the site, and many of my articles are technical in nature and focus on introducing writers to scripting and power-user features to help structure the creative process.

 At the start of 2017, I resolved to write more and tinker less.
 Since making the decision, my output has been considerable, and I'm happier for it.
-I've written more articles since then that I have in 10 years of blogging.
+I've written more articles since January 2017 than I had in the previous 10 years of blogging.